GameDevBox/HideObjectsFromUnderground/README.md

-## Simply Copy this code to your Custom Lit Shader
+## OR Simply Copy this code to your Custom Lit Shader
 Shader "Custom/HideFromUnderground" {
     Properties{
         _MainTex("Texture", 2D) = "white" {}